JohnFTitor/javascriptCalculator/README.md

 30/08/2021: Today I fixed the Equal bug and added the 0 division error to the equal operator.
 Also, I added the clear button.
 Added sound effects to the buttons, this sound effects were obtained from https://www.zapsplat.com.

+I finished the project by afternoon, adding dot and backSpace button, as well as two other operations.
+By the end, I added keyboard support for the numbers and basic operations (It sounds for all the keyboard keys though hehe), which works as intented.
+I can say the version 1.0 of this Calculator is ready, I might come back to it later to improved it.
+As a project to put into practice my learning so far, it was quite fun and interesting.